letoram/arcan/README.md

 For a compliant wayland client, and:

-    arcan-wayland -xwl -exec xterm
+    arcan-wayland -exec-x11 xterm

 For an X client.
 The 'per case' basis is recommended as it is safer and more secure than letting multiple clients share the same bridge process, at a negilable cost.
-The downside is that some complex clients that rely on making multiple distinct wayland connections may fail to do so.
+The downside is that some complex clients that rely on making multiple distinct wayland connections may fail to work properly.
+Firefox is a known offender.

-There is a number of tuning and troubleshooting options due to the complexity of using wayland, consult the manpage and --help toggle.
+There is a number of tuning and troubleshooting options due to the complexity of using wayland, consult the manpage and the --help toggle.

 ### Database